a2aproject/a2a-inspector/README.md

 # A2A Protocol Inspector

-The A2A Inspector is a web-based tool designed to help developers inspect, debug, and validate servers that implement the Google A2A (Agent-to-Agent) protocol.
+The A2A Inspector is a web-based tool designed to help developers inspect, debug, and validate servers that implement the A2A (Agent2Agent) protocol.
 It provides a user-friendly interface to interact with an A2A agent, view communication, and ensure specification compliance.

 The application is built with a FastAPI backend and a TypeScript frontend.